adugast/netlink/README.md

  *
  * This callback will be triggered when a NETLINK_KOBJECT_UEVENT msg is received *
- * \param   msglen  OUT     size of the message received
+ * \param   msglen  IN     size of the message received
+ * \param   msg     IN     netlink message received
+ */
- * \param   msg     OUT     netlink message received */ typedef void (*nl_reader_cb_t)(ssize_t msglen, char *msg, void *ctx);
+typedef void (*nl_reader_cb_t)(ssize_t msglen, char *msg, void *ctx);